Menu Close

 Although many tourists come for the Great wildebeest migration, Kenya is excellent year-round safari destination, with a variety of world-class national parks where superb game viewing is almost guaranteed.
 Kenya is Big Five destination, with healthy populations of Rhinos, Lions, Leopards, Buffalos, and elephants.

-Birding in Kenya is also outstanding, as is the community cultural tours.
-Kenya is the land of the Maasai people, Samburu People, Turkana and several others.
 The great number of habitats, too, makes for wonderful scenery in Kenya – endless horizons in the Masai Mara, the snow-capped Mt Kenya, Great Rift Valley lakes, tropical forests, the starkly beautiful parks of the north, and peerless Mount Kilimanjaro views from Amboseli.

 3. how much does kenya safari cost?

-The cost of a Kenya safari depends on what sort of safari you want and can afford.
-Kenya is the original home of the African safari and offers something for everyone.
 The highly exclusive Kenya safaris can cost more than $1,000 per person per night.
 Easily arranged mid-range Kenya safaris cost from $300 to $600 per person per day.
 And budget adventures start from just $125 per day.

 Although safari accommodation is partially what will determine the Kenya safari price for many travelers, it can also depend on how you wish to travel between the various Kenya safaris parks.
 Flight transfers, usually through Nairobi city, can be expensive, but dramatically reduce the amount of time you will spend on the road; thereby maximizing the amount of time you will get to spend in the parks themselves.
-Remember also that most Kenya safari packages will include accommodation, transport, all meals and activities such game drives.

 4. Is safari cheaper in Kenya or Tanzania?

-A Kenya safari on average is slightly cheaper than a Tanzania safari, especially if you want to take in very special reserves like Ruaha National Park, Nyerere National Park, Gombe Stream National Park and Mahale Mountains National Park.
+A Kenya safari on average is slightly cheaper than a Tanzania safari, especially if you want to take in very special reserves like Ruaha National Park, Nyerere National Park, Gombe National Park and Mahale Mountains National Park.
 Kenya is a far smaller country when compared to Tanzania.

 Nearly all travel outside the famous Tanzania Northern safari Circuit includes transfers by light aircraft but the distances are shorter in Kenya and most parks can be explored on cheap road trips.
 But any price differences are marginal, and both offer great value for your safari money.